willroberts/raven-shield-2020/README.md

 1. (Optional) Edit `Servers.list` to choose which servers are displayed when RVSGaming servers cannot be reached.
 The names in this file are for reference; the in-game server name will be retrieved from the server.
 You can force the usage of this file by editing `openrvs.ini` and changing the value of `ServerListURL` to an invalid URL, such as `http://127.0.0.1/servers`.
 1. Launch the game and set your Internet connection speed to `T3` in the settings menu.
 1. Join a server and party like it's 2003!

+Note: Since we are using a fixed list of servers, some features will no longer work.
+The list cannot be filtered (using the bottom menu) or sorted, and latency will always be displayed as `1000`.

 ## Athena Sword